cubesys-GmbH/tflite-inference-example/README.md

   <img src="docs/cube-evk.png" alt="cube:evk" width="300">
 </p>

-TThe cube:evk is powered by an i.MX8MPlus quad-core Arm® Cortex®-A53 processor running up to 1.8 GHz, with an integrated neural processing unit (NPU) delivering up to 2.3 TOPS for efficient on-device AI inference.
+The cube:evk is powered by an i.MX8MPlus quad-core Arm® Cortex®-A53 processor running up to 1.8 GHz, with an integrated neural processing unit (NPU) delivering up to 2.3 TOPS for efficient on-device AI inference.

 Beyond its processing performance, the cube:evk provides a comprehensive set of connectivity interfaces, including support for V2X technologies such as DSRC and C-V2X, making it well-suited for connected and intelligent edge applications.